hamlet-io/architectural-decision-log/adr/0007-placement-support.md

 ### New Link Semantics

 Currently links are used extensively in product solutions.
-A link goes from an occurrence in one solution to an occurrence in another (possibly same) solution.
+A link goes from an occurrence to another within a solution.
 This option builds on existing link processing as follows;

 1. A link targets an occurrence within a solution.
 1. A link uses attributes to identify a solution and the specific occurrence within that solution.